Rohde&Schwarz, Agilent, Tektronix, Signal Hound, Advantest, Anritsu, Aeroflex/IFR, AOR, ICOM, Keysight and more...

-You just need any capable radio receiver and PC with such requirements as:
+You just need any capable radio receiver and a PC that fulfils following requirements:

-Please, feel free to connect with our customer service manager to stipulate any important questions!
-Also you can clarify is your receiver compatible with our software or we should to tune it.
+Please, feel free to connect with our customer service manager to discuss any important questions!
+You also can clarify is your receiver compatible with our software or we should tune it.

 How do I make a payment?

-If you want to use RadioInspector for yourself personally, you can buy it by eBay.
-We'll prepare special offer for you and send direct link on our product's page on eBay.
-Also you can pay a bill.
+If you want to use RadioInspector for yourself personally, you can buy it by on eBay.
+We'll prepare special offer for you and send direct link on our product's page on eBay to you.
+In case you need a bill.
 We'll send it to you on demand.

 If you are presenting any company, we'll issue you a bill.